 Street Children Volunteer Work in Ecuador - Quito

 Eager to volunteer with Street Children in Ecuador - Quito?
-International Volunteer HQ’s Street Children project enables volunteers to help an NGO running a childcare centre in a local market where working parents often can’t afford to send their children to school.
-The children tend to spend long days at the market where there is little in the way of positive education or entertainment.
-Volunteers will gain childcare experience while letting parents focus on their jobs and giving the kids a fun, productive and educational way to spend their time.
+International Volunteer HQ’s Street Children project enables volunteers to help an NGO which supports local children from low-income communities in the local markets of South Quito.
+Here, working parents often cannot afford to send their children to school, and as a result, the children tend to spend long days at the market where there is little in the way of positive education or entertainment.
+Volunteers will gain childcare experience while letting parents focus on their jobs, and will provide the kids with a fun, productive and educational way to spend their time through strengthening their social skills.

 - Includes accommodation, breakfast and dinner, airport pick up, orientation and 24/7 support